Difference Between Progressive Die Stamping and Transfer Die Stamping

 Application Scenarios

-The progressive die is suitable for processing thin, small, and structurally simple parts.
-Main examples: electronic hardware parts, small automotive components.
+The progressive die is suitable for processing small and structurally simple parts.
+Main examples: electronic hardware parts, small automotive parts.
 The transfer die is suitable for processing medium-to-thick, medium-to-large, and structurally complex parts.
-Main examples: large automotive structural components, deep-drawn parts.
+Main examples: large automotive parts, deep-drawn parts.

 With years of hands-on experience, I have honed my skills in navigating the complexities of global commerce, offering invaluable insights and solutions to address customer needs.
 My commitment to excellence and dedication to customer satisfaction ensure that I deliver exceptional service, guiding clients through every step of the trading process with confidence and proficiency.